flying-potato-js/v1/Contributing.md

 1. Clone the repo:
    `git clone https://github.com/yourusername/flying-potato-js.git`
 2. Open the project in your editor.
-3. For local testing, use a simple HTTP server like `python3 -m http.server` or your editor's live preview[web:2].
+3. For local testing, use a simple HTTP server like `python3 -m http.server` or your editor's live preview.
 4. No build tools or npm steps required—Flying Potato JS is static-ready.

 Refer to the README for more details.

 ## Community and Conduct

 Be kind, respectful, and constructive in all communications.
-See the `CODE_OF_CONDUCT.md` for more info, if present[web:4].
+See the `CODE_OF_CONDUCT.md` for more info, if present.

 ## License